 TOASTED GASTROBRUNCH

 Are you looking for a bottomless mimosa brunch on a weekday?
 Chef Sami Ladeki has you covered.
 The owner of Sammy’s Woodfired Pizza chain shocked many when he converted the West Flamingo Road location into a Toasted Gastrobrunch.
-But the menu of morning classics in both traditional and innovative forms quickly won over locals.
+But the morning classics menu in traditional and innovative forms quickly won over locals.
 The booze program has something for everyone: signature cocktails, prosecco, wine, three Bloody Marys, eight coffees, three bellinis and five mimosas.
 And yes, bottomless options are available.
 9516 W. Flamingo Rd.; 702.638.9500; toastedgastrobrunch.com. $$

 BRONZE CAFE